 Length: 13 pages

-This bill was introduced on April 26, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 26, 2007, in a previous session of Congress, but it did not receive a vote.

 Apr 26, 2007